Must-have Features of a Loyalty Management Software

 Selecting the best customer loyalty software is a tall order, but luckily there are a few features to look for to ensure that you’ve made the right choice.
 Here is the ultimate list of features your loyalty platform should have:

 To connect your campaigns with customer attributes, you need to make your customer loyalty program management system aware of them.
-This means that you need to sync it with your CRM software.
+This means that you need to sync it with your CRM and CDP software, such as Braze, Segment, or mParticle.
 The best reward program management software should be capable of storing every data relevant to your offered incentives.

 Dynamic segmentation adds your customers to the relevant segment based on their data.
 This means every customer that meets the requirements will be assigned to the appropriate segment and access the relevant campaigns.
 Dynamic segmentation helps marketers target specific customer segments in real-time, saving them time on doing the segmentation manually.
 With the advanced set of filters, marketers can split the customer base into fine-grained groups like “dormant,” “offer X product,” “anniversary” and so on.